joshua-zingale/masters-project/report/report.md

 1. The user's message is embedded into a vector with the same embedding model as was used for the documents.
 2. The textual segments with the top-8 most similar vector embeddings to the user's message are retrieved from the database.
-3. The retrieved textual segments are then inserted into our prompt template along with the user's message.
+3. The retrieved textual segments are inserted into our prompt template along with the user's message.
 4. The instantiated template is sent to the language model along with the system prompt and the chat history to generate a new response.

 The choices to make each segment about 1,000 characters and to select the top-8 most similar segments were both made after informal qualitative analysis of prompt-response pairs during development.